yayra/Business-Analytics/RFM_Retention_Analysis/README.md

 ---

 ## Project Overview
-In this project, I will assess customer value using the RFM model by segmenting customers into **percentiles** and applying weights derived from **logistic regression coefficients**.
-These coefficients will be utilized to compute a total RFM score, enabling the identification of key customer segments.
-Furthermore, an analysis of churned customers will be conducted to uncover behavioral patterns and derive actionable insights aimed at enhancing retention strategies.
+In this project, I will assess customer value using the RFM model by segmenting customers into *percentiles* and calculating a total RFM score by applying weights derived from *logistic regression coefficients*.
+Additionally, an *analysis of churned customers* will be conducted to uncover behavioral patterns and derive actionable insights for improving retention strategies

 ---